Italian Sausage, Zucchini, and Macaroni Soup (with low-carb pasta)

 - Parmesan cheese for serving soup

-How can you make a lower-carb version of this soup?
+Want an even lower-carb and gluten-free version of this soup?

 How to Make Italian Sausage, Zucchini, and Macaroni Soup:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)